yanghuafang/map-pose-former/README.md

 That once carried an accuracy claim it could not support: against a plain regression baseline the first version **lost seven to one out of distribution**, because a rigid fit over confident wrong matches is unbounded and a `tanh` is not.
-The claim was retracted in place rather than edited away.
+The claim was retracted in place.
 The head is now a robust estimator, and the rematch split the difference: it wins heading by a factor of two and still loses translation.

 **Compute the cost surface, do not predict it.** An MLP trained to draw cost surfaces produces ridges that look right without evidence behind them.
 The